prjemian/rstft/README.md

 # rstft

-Arduinio Uno with a TFT display from Radio Shack
+Arduino Uno with a TFT display from Radio Shack